shadxx7/spc-frontend/README.md

 # Student Placement Cell Website Frontend (React)

-This project is discontinued and the code is only to be used as reference.
+This project is discontinued and archived.
+The code is only to be used as reference.

 ## Instructions to start the React App